demee/9to5programming/_posts/2020-01-07-cumulative-flakyness-of-e2e-tests.md

 "We must change that.
 From today we always going to verify all the failures, even if they seem unimportant," said John.

 And the team got together, fixed flaky tests that were blocking new client, and never again ignored any failures that there were seeing during development.
-The new client was a massive success, and the team grew confidence.
-They can overcome any new challenges in the feature.
+The new client was a massive success, and the team grew confident.
+They can overcome any unique challenges in the feature.